SineQuaNonSoftware/puppet-proxmox/README.md

   * access to the internet through NAT,
   * local DNS resolution so everyone can find their friends

 If you want to use the private network, you need at least one VM with an interface on **both** bridges to act as firewall, load balancer, VPN, SSH relay, whatever...
+This is the only way you can access VMs on the private network outside of a VNC console.

 If you want to add more bridges networks, you'll have to use [example42/puppet-network](https://github.com/example42/puppet-network/)'syntax.
 Here's an example: